 Accurate Acreage Forecasts Earlier

 In the ag space, government planting intention and prevent plant estimates are helpful for predicting available crop supply for the coming season.
 However, earlier access to accurate acreage forecasts can help market participants and government agents pursue opportunities and foresee risks ahead of competitors.

-Using Gro’s Planting Intentions and Prevent Plant Models, market participants can get planted area estimates up to six months before official government estimates are released.
+Using Gro’s Planting Intentions and Prevent Plant Models, market participants can get planted area estimates up to ten months before official government estimates are released.